Brucknem/GuidedResearch/implementation/README.md

 ## run

-Some runnable scripts that exemplary show the algorithms.
+Some evaluation scripts that exemplary show the algorithms.

 ---